scostic/azurecredits/README.md

 | Name                   | Description                                       |
 |------------------------|---------------------------------------------------|
 |CreditsAvailable |Indicates that a CSP has made a number of credits available at a price and a value for a customer in the marketplace.
-|ManageCredits |Indicates that Buyer has accepted the Credits and he can Activate the Credits or Request more
+|ManageCredits |Indicates that Buyer has accepted the Credits and he can Activate the Credits or Request for more.
 |MakeOffer |Indicates that CSP has placed a new offer for the requested number Credits.
 |Terminated | Indicates that CSP has terminated the contract.